Patriots vs. Ravens prediction, odds, time: 'Sunday Night Football' picks by proven model

-Patriots vs. Ravens prediction, odds, time: Week 16 'Sunday Night Football' picks by proven model
+Patriots vs. Ravens prediction, odds, start time: Week 16 'Sunday Night Football' picks from advanced model

 The SportsLine Projection Model has revealed its New England vs. Baltimore picks for 'Sunday Night Football' in Week 16

 Kickoff is at 8:20 p.m.
 ET from M&T Bank Stadium in Baltimore.
 The Ravens won the last matchup, 37-26, back in 2022.
 The latest Ravens vs. Patriots odds have Baltimore as 3.5-point favorites, while the over/under for total points scored is 48.5 via DraftKings Sportsbook.
+New England sports a 9-5 against-the-spread (ATS) record this season, while Baltimore is 5-9 versus the line.
 Before making any Patriots vs. Ravens picks, check out the NFL predictions from the SportsLine Projection Model.

 The model, which simulates every NFL game 10,000 times, is up well over $7,000 for $100 players on top-rated NFL picks since its inception.
 The model entered Week 16 on a 52-37 run on top-rated picks dating back to 2024.
 Anybody following its NFL betting picks at sportsbooks and on betting sites could have seen strong returns.